nirmata/nirmata-admin-scripts/README.md

 - **ndp_application_migration/** - Scripts and utilities for migrating applications in NDP (Nirmata DevSecOps Platform)
 - **environment_permissions/** - Scripts for managing and checking environment permissions
+- **backup-restore/** - Scripts for backup and restore operations of Nirmata components

 ## Usage